matthewfranglen/dart-jsonp/README.md

 Examples
 --------

+A pre built version of the example can be viewed [here](http://matthewfranglen.github.io/dart-jsonp/example/out/example.html).
+It has been converted to javascript.

 An example of using the library can be found in the examples folder.
 This example uses the web_ui package to handle displaying the returned content. **This means it must be compiled**.

 To get the required packages you may have to run _pub install_ in the root of the library.
 Once you have the packages installed, you can then run the build script _from within the example folder_ (right click run in the editor is fine).